Golden Cocker Spaniels Are My Favourite!

 There were many rabbits to chase (for Max, not me!) and plenty of birds to tease.

-Thankfully, there wasn't any livestock or traffic, so I could let him off his lead so he could have a bit of freedom!
+Thankfully, there wasn't any livestock or traffic, which meant I could let him off his lead so he could have a bit of freedom!

 Max loved running through the grass, but I had a job keeping him out of the cornfields!